TheMadDrunk/ndf-script/README.md

 ```

 ## Notes
-- The script automatically calculates:
+- The script automatically looks for train routes based on your configuration in the .env file
-  - Kenitra to Casa Port: 60 DH per ticket
-  - Casa Port to Kenitra: 100 DH per ticket
-  - Additional taxi fare as specified in .env
+- Multiple train routes can be defined with different prices
+- Email keywords are used to identify which route a particular ticket belongs to
 - PDF attachments are saved with a date prefix for better organization
 - The summary CSV groups multiple tickets on the same day

+## How Route Configuration Works
+The script uses the route configurations to:
+1. Search for emails containing keywords for any configured route
+2. Identify which specific route a ticket belongs to based on email content
+3. Apply the correct price for that route in the expense summary
+4. Generate appropriate descriptions in the summary report

+You can add, modify, or remove routes by editing the .env file without changing the code.

 ## Contributing
 Feel free to submit issues and enhancement requests!